 \section{Algorithm Model}

-To design the algorithm, we model the biological process of quorum sensing and colony competitions, including the auto-inducer density model, the local tuning policy, the colony establishments, interactions between and inside colonies and colony splitting and merging processes.
+To design the algorithm, we model the process of quorum sensing and colony competitions, including the auto-inducer discretion, the local influence radius tuning, the colony establishments, interactions between colonies and colony splitting and merging processes.
 This chapter devotes to the making of the algorithm.
 We first provide a succinct overview of the entire process.
 The following sections explain the mathematical methods used in each stage of the simulation.